paultopia/lawpy/README.rst

 [add fec api! https://api.open.fec.gov/developers/ and other us gov: https://api.data.gov/docs/ ]

+master list of APIs to wrap:

+courtlistener (in progress) env=COURTLISTENER

+propublica (in progress) env=PROPUBLICA

+opensecrets (have api key, not yet started) env=OPENSECRETS

+api.data.gov (have api key, not yet started) env=DATAGOV

+openstates.org (have api key, not yet started) env=OPENSTATES

 **APIs Included**

 Courtlistener.com.
 Requires courtlistener.com api key, which can be gotten for free when you register on `courtlistener.com <https://www.courtlistener.com/register/>`_.
 You may pass it to the courtlistener constructor, or (if not passed) lawpy will look for an api key in an environment variable called COURTLISTENER.